An ordinary Monday. at an ordinary bank, in an ordinary town. There was no way of knowing what was about to happen.

 The first thing Martha thinks about is having a drink.
 There are six reasons why she shouldn’t; she wrote them down over a year ago.
 Two of the reasons are the same.
 A name.
-Of someone she didn’t think she’d ever see again.
+She didn’t think she’d ever see him again.

-Tobias, old and alone, lies in a hospital bed in Dublin where the memories in Dresden are insistent visitors.
+Tobias, old and alone, lies in a hospital bed in Dublin where the memories of Dresden are insistent visitors.

-And for Cillian, a police detective, the past is like a current, pulling him back, reminding him of all he’d had.
+And for Cillian, the detective investigating the robbery, the past is like a current, pulling him back, reminding him of all he’d had.
 All he’d lost.

 Each of the four is running from the moments that brought them here.
 To a place where the past cannot be undone and the future cannot be known.